Search Results for: sponsors

 Download the Graduation/Prom Night Job Description

-A PTA/PTSA Graduation/Prom Night event is coordinated by a committee whose chairman is an appointed or elected member of the executive board.
+A PTA/PTSA Graduation/Prom Night event is coordinated by a committee whose chair is an appointed or elected member of the executive board.
 The committee members can include other members of the board, the principal, a faculty member, the president (ex officio) and other PTA members appointed by the president.
 The major responsibility of this committee is to provide a safe, healthy, legal and supervised recreational event for students in cooperation with the community.
 A secondary responsibility may be to raise necessary funds to host the event.

 What to Consider